chrplr/PCBS/exercices.md

              Return True if b is a divisor of a, else False" return a % b == 0
     ---

+2. *multiplication tables* Read https://pyformat.info/#number_padding and witre a script that displays the table of multiplication from 1 to 9 in a nice format.

+1. Given a list of numbers, print the largest one.

+2. Given a list of numbers, print them separated by a space (e.g. `[1, 2, 4]` -> `1 2 3`).

 3. *Pascal triangle* Write a program that prints the first rows of Pascal's triangle (see https://www.youtube.com/watch?v=XMriWTvPXHI).
 For example: